Scott-Gillatt/Angular60/README.md

 Just trying to create some simple examples for beginning JavaScript programmers.

 Based HEAVILY on Dan Wahlin's Angular in 60-ish minutes

+Repo used by Ken Wilcox to help teach variety of topics.